tzmt/daily-moon-forecast/readme.txt

 = 1.0 =
 * Initial release of the WP plugin.
 == Upgrade Notice ==

+= 1.5 =
+Fix - Shortcode was called incorrectly and generated an error.

 = 1.4.1 =
 This version fixes a bug with translations and custom interpretations.